ifti891/100-days-of-code/log.md

 5. It didn't aligned with my goals.
 6. Though spent around 6 hours on the course and now decided that CS50 is not for me.
 Becasue i am learning Python and want to learn it more and better.

+**Thoughts:**
-**Thoughts** I enojoy it and committed to continue the journey for longer and get better.
+I enojoy it and committed to continue the journey for longer and get better.
 Aside from Web designing i am also learning python at my ow descrition.

 ## Day 3 December 25 (Merry Christmas Day), Saturday 2021

-**Today's Progress**
+**Today's Progress:**

 1. Spent around 2.5 hours learning the different aspect of programming.
 2. Browsed through Odin Project to check if i can also learn from there apart from FreeCodeCamp.
 But odin Project reguires much bigger setup which i didn't have right now apart from not being available on Windows platfor.
 But Web development coure is very enticing on odin project.
 3. Completed basic HTML, now at 75% of CSS.

-**Thaughts**
+**Thought's**
 The proble is that i think i have to revisit and revise all those functions which i am going through on FreeCodeCamp.
 I can solve the problems but then again if i return to some previous proble without having explicitly mentions what to do, i do get stuck.

 But i think this sort of a proble is something which everyone might be facing.
 All in all i am enjoying my Webdevelopment Journey along with Python i am learning, for which was slected for Stanfords's Code In Place Python course.

+## Day 4 December 26, Sunday 2021

+**Today's Progress:**

+**Thought's**